August 31, 2011

 After two hours of cooking, remove the steak and kidney mixture and taste again – it should be thick and rich – look for a little sweetness from the onion and tomato, plus a slight sharpness from the vinegar, not to mention a little heat from the chilli.
 Do go by what you like, in terms of tasting.
 I added a splash more balsamic vinegar.
 Allow the pie filling to cool before transferring it to a greased (buttered) pie dish.
 The steak and kidney filling can be frozen, or left until tomorrow in the fridge – it does age well as the flavours mingle.

 Take the pastry out of the fridge and on a floured board, roll out a rectangular piece that is about half an inch (all round) larger than the pie dish.
 Roll the pastry back on your rolling pin and lift it onto the dish.
-Fold in the edges, press all the way round with your fingers and make a nice indented pattern (around the edge) with the back of a knife.
+Fold in the edges, press all the way round with your fingers and make a nice indented pattern (around the edge) with the back of a fork.

 Cut out a decoration from any leftover pastry (if you are feeling artistic).
 Beat an egg and brush the pie lid, all over – seal the edges too!